imapex-training/rest-api-swagger/README.md

 Once you have cloned the repository, in subsequent steps, instructions will be provided at the end of the instructions for you to checkout a portion of the code project that corresponds to the material in the step.
 This can help you "catch up" in certain sections if you get behind or stuck.

-You can check out any point of the tutorial using `git checkout -b step? step?`
+You can check out any point of the tutorial using `git checkout -b step? step?`.

-To see the changes which between any two lessons use the `git diff command`. `git diff step-?..step-?`
+To see the changes which between any two lessons use the `git diff command`. `git diff step-?..step-?`.

 # Step 0: Installing Prerequisites